 Gardening, working in a greenhouse, or even working in the gardening center at a local home supply store are all rewarding jobs for depressed people.
 Horticulturists work outdoors and get their daily dose of vitamin D, in addition to some exercise.
 You work with your hands in a field that demands creative solutions.
 You can establish your own business or work as an employee for a specific company.
 You can set your own hours or work seasonally.

-Working in landscaping or gardening can be hard on your body due to the heavy lifting and specific physical positions you need to hold, so it is important to manage your physical health in this line of work.
-It can be very rewarding to grow beautiful plants or create lovely gardens, so if you enjoy the outdoors, horticulture is a good career option.
+Working in landscaping or gardening can be hard on your body due to the heavy lifting and specific physical positions you need to hold, so managing your physical health in this line of work is important.
+Growing beautiful plants or creating lovely gardens can be very rewarding, so if you enjoy the outdoors, horticulture is a good career option.

 Reading can be a great form of relaxation, allowing you to get out of your head while enjoying a work of art or learning something new.
-Working as a librarian means you get to spend time around books and people who love books.
+Working as a librarian means spending time around books and people who love books.
 You can help children and adults with research, find their next favorite book, or access resources to solve a problem.

 If you love history, you can work in the archives section, helping people with research for school projects or genealogy questions.
 If working with children is more your speed, you can work in the kids’ section and manage reading days or school events.
 The atmosphere is typically very calm, which makes being a librarian or working in a library two excellent jobs for people with anxiety.